 Personal, Social Understanding different needs and cultures: developing awareness of the things that and Emotional make us unique through literature and discussions.
 Development Independence and relationships with peers/adults: supporting children in developing positive relationships through games and role play.
 Show and Tell presentations.
 Working as part of small/large groups.
-Understanding what is right and wrong through games and role play and our class rules.
+Understanding what is right and wrong through games and role play and class rules.
 Critical Thinking: through art and role play and discussions, children develop their own ideas and begin to make links between ideas.
 British Values: learning how to be tolerant and learning how to play together; learning how to respect each other.
-Physical Hand/eye co-ordination: through writing, painting, using play-doh and construction Development materials, as well as climbing, cycling etc. Developing fine motor skills e.g. pencil control, scissors and tweezers and applying these skills and actions with control.
-Developing independence such as putting on coats.
+Physical Hand/eye co-ordination: through writing, painting, using Play-Doh and construction Development materials, as well as climbing, cycling etc. Developing fine motor skills e.g. pencil control, scissors and tweezers and applying these skills and actions with control.
+Developing independence such as putting on coats etc for Forest School.
 Health and Self-Care: understand that equipment and tools must be used safely.
 Practising personal hygiene such as washing hands.
 Move freely with confidence in a range of ways such as jumping, hopping and running.
-Communication Speaking, listening and concentration e.g. 'Show and Tell'. and Language Re-telling of stories and past events through weekend news during circle time.
+Communication Speaking, listening and concentration e.g. 'Show and Tell'. and Language Re-telling of stories and past events.
 French: practising basic vocabulary and structures through songs, games, role plays and lots of repetition.
-Literacy Introduce Jolly Phonics (a-z), sound tray, matching sounds to letters and identifying initial sounds.
-Begin to write their name using felt pens, pencils and other writing tools to go over dotted lines at first, moving on to being able to write their own name independently.
+Literacy Introduce Phonics: Phase 2, sound games, sound tray, matching sounds to letters and identifying initial sounds.
+Begin to write their name using pencils and other writing tools to explore and experiment.
 Library: listening to stories, developing awareness of what a library is, how we should interact with books and how we should behave in a library space.
-Rhyme and Alliteration: learning how to develop rhythm and rhyme in speech through different activities, following the 'Letters and Sounds' phonics strategy.
+Rhyme and Alliteration: learning how to develop rhythm and rhyme in speech through different activities, following Phase 2 phonics.
 Practical Phonics activities: thinking of words beginning with the 'sound of the week'.
-Playing 'sounds bingo' to develop their listening skills, the 'silly soup' game to recognise rhyming words and to recognise the beginning sounds of words etc. Mathematics Numbers to 10: identifying numerals (number rhymes), beginning to use correct formation of numerals 1-5.
+Playing 'sounds bingo' to develop their listening skills, the 'silly soup' game to recognise B. A. et la constitue rhyming words and to recognise the beginning sounds of words etc. Mathematics Numbers to 10: identifying numerals (number rhymes), beginning to use correct formation of numerals 1-5.
 Using mathematical language such as tall/short, bigger/smaller.
 Using positional language (under, over, next to, behind etc.).
 Describing 2D shapes.
-Besserier B Es strapes.
+Introducing Numicon resources.